angelobreyes/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
 Welcome to this osTicket tutorial!
 Here, we will outline the prerequisites and installation of the open-source help desk ticketing system.
-We will use Azure for this so if you don't have Microsoft Azure yet, go check https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account for a free account with $200 credit so you can start.<br />
+We will use Azure for this so if you don't have Microsoft Azure yet, go check <a href="https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account">Azure</a> for a free account with $200 credit so you can start.<br />

 <h2>Environments and Technologies Used</h2>